karink520/DIAMONDS-workshop/index.md

 ### Preworkshop task B: Installing miniconda and a text editor:

 Follow **steps 1, 2 and 7** (you can skip steps 3-6 for now- we'll come back to them) in these [setup instructions](https://karinknudson.com/python_setup.pdf).
 Again, if you have trouble or the instructions don't make sense, don't worry at all.
 We'll troubleshoot together in class.
-Note: if you already have miniconda or Anaconda and a text editor, you're all set.
+Note: if you already have a) miniconda or Anaconda and b) a text editor that you like (Visual Studio code, Atom, and Sublime are all popular text editors), you're all set.

 ### Preworkshop task C (optional): Python basics: